facebookresearch/dlrm/README.md

 <img src="./terabyte_0875_loss_accuracy_plots.png" width="900" height="320">

-*NOTE: Benchmarking scripts accept extra arguments that will be passed along to the model, such as --num-batches=100 to limit the number of data samples*
+*NOTE: Benchmarking scripts accept extra arguments which will be passed along to the model, such as --num-batches=100 to limit the number of data samples*

 Model checkpoint saving/loading
 -------------------------------